wanitchasri/smartshoppers/README.md

 SmartShoppers: Simple Web application with Smart Contract using Solidity on EVM.

+Project Contributor: Sutisan Nilrattanakul <br />
+Remark: This project was implemented as a part of Blockchain Technology course at VMS ABAC.

 Functional Scope: <br />
 1) Sellers
    * Seller registration